 Some B2C features that work well in B2B include:

-• Using reviews and ratings to provide social proof of the quality of your offering.
+- Using reviews and ratings to provide social proof

-• Personalizing what you offer buyers based on what they have bought in the past.
+- Personalizing what you offer buyers based on previous purchases

-• Setting up an eCommerce storefront design for easy viewing on mobile devices.
+- Optimizing your eCommerce storefront design for easy viewing on mobile devices

-• Integrating your eCommerce platform with your inventory system so customers can see in real time which products are available.
+- Integrating your eCommerce platform with your inventory system for real-time availability

-• Incorporating links to live chat or phone support in your B2B eCommerce solution to answer customer questions or address concerns.
+- Incorporating links to live chat or phone support

 For example, much of the look, feel, and workflows on Amazon’s B2B e-commerce portal mirror those of its B2C solution [2].
 You will find high-quality images, personalized buying based on previous purchases, and easy-to-use searching.